wp-plugins/grand-media/readme.txt

 Features:

 *   Mobile friendly, responsive galleries
-*   Role/Capability Manager intergrated
 *   Add tags, assign categories and group images in albums
 *   Drag'n'drop sorting for files in Album
-*   Easy bulk editing media files data with Edit Mode
+*   Easy editing media files data in Edit Mode
 *   Image Editor with Filters
 *   Create many galleries with different options
 *   Easily adding shortcode to post in one click